 SES expects to continue to invest in satellites, both to replace existing satellites before their end of life, and to make available new capacity at new or existing orbital positions to meet growing demand.
-GEO-MEO capital expenditure (growth and replacement capacity) was EUR 321 million in 2018, EUR 307.8 million in 2019 and is expected to be EUR 340 million in 2020, EUR 1,310 million in 2021 (principally relating to the investment in O3b mPOWER), EUR 390 million in 2022, EUR 390 million in 2023, and EUR 250 million in 2024.
+GEO-MEO capital expenditure (growth and replacement capacity, excluding acquisitions, financial investments, and US C-band Repurposing) was EUR 207 million in 2020, EUR 244 million in 2021 and is expected to be EUR 950 million in 2022, reflecting growth investment (final SES-17 milestones and O3b mPOWER), EUR 540 million in 2023, EUR 570 million in 2024, EUR 380 million in 2025 and EUR 360 million in 2026.
 The majority of projected future capital expenditure relates to satellite investment and is based on the Group's current launch and service schedule in respect of procured satellites.